cloudenum/train-booking-bot/README.md

 You can use a scheduler to run a script with the bot command.

+There are some script examples to get you started in the [`scripts`](/scripts) directory.

-Here is an example script:
+Here is a simple example:

 ```bash
 node "./src/index.js" -d PSE -o LPY -t "2025-03-28" --title MR --full-name "John Doe" --email "email@example.com" --phone-number "081234567890" --national-id "330..." --depart-times morning --max-price 300000 --sort-by price